 You need to choose which directories critical accounts will reside in and whether the admin workstation used is managed by new cloud services or existing processes.
 Using existing management and identity provisioning processes can decrease some risks but can also create the risk of an attacker compromising an on-premises account and pivoting to the cloud.
 You might want to use a different strategy for different roles (for example, IT admins vs. business unit admins).
 You have two options.
-First option is to create Azure AD Accounts that aren’t synchronized with your on-premises Active Directory instance.
-Join your admin workstation to Azure AD, which you can manage and patch by using Microsoft Intune.
+First option is to create Microsoft Entra accounts that aren’t synchronized with your on-premises Active Directory instance.
+Join your admin workstation to Microsoft Entra ID, which you can manage and patch by using Microsoft Intune.
 Second option is to use existing admin accounts by synchronizing to your on-premises Active Directory instance.
 Use existing workstations in your Active Directory domain for management and security.

 Manage connected tenants

 Your security organization needs visibility to assess risk and to determine whether the policies of your organization, and any regulatory requirements, are being followed.
-You should ensure that your security organization has visibility into all subscriptions connected to your production environment and network (via Azure ExpressRoute or site-to-site VPN).
-A Global Administrator in Azure AD can elevate their access to the User Access Administrator role and see all subscriptions and managed groups connected to your environment.
+You should ensure that your security organization has visibility into all subscriptions connected to your production environment and network (via Azure ExpressRoute or site-to-site VPN.
+A Global Administrator in Microsoft Entra ID can elevate their access to the User Access Administrator role and see all subscriptions and managed groups connected to your environment.

 See elevate access to manage all Azure subscriptions and management groups to ensure that you and your security group can view all subscriptions or management groups connected to your environment.
 You should remove this elevated access after you’ve assessed risks.